dannyboy96s/gh/README.md

     # The ask for this task is fairly simple, it is not complex, there is no need to
-    create .net core web api and deploy to AKS (aws EKS equivalient) or app services (aws Fargate equivalent), going down that route will significantly increase cost,complexity and added maintence especially if you decided to deploy to AKS (aws EKS equivalient).
+    create .net core web api and deploy to AKS (aws EKS equivalient) or app services (aws Fargate equivalent), going down that route will significantly increase cost,complexity and added maintenance especially if you decided to deploy to AKS (aws EKS equivalient).

     # Can easily implement timed functions if you want it to run on a CRON